 Gum disease remains a leading cause of tooth loss in adults today and is largely preventable with good oral hygiene and routine dental care.
 Dr. Ken Schweifler offers personalized dentistry for your oral health needs and periodontal therapy to address the symptoms of gum disease.
+If you suffer from gum disease, our office in Los Altos, CA can provide you with restorative dentistry options.

 Why is gum health important?